 SCoRE CA Standard 12: Handling of fees for meeting events

-All fees (e.g. solicitation fees, consent fees) to be credited as part of a meeting event shall be announced and confirmed using the same meetingevent type.
+The payment of fees (e.g. solicitation fees, consent fees) holders may be entitled to as part of a meeting event shall be announced and confirmed using a Consent corporate event.

 Description